Browser Cookies

 What will you learn?

 A complete series of balance, control, and agility skills are taught in six stages of learning that pertain to hockey, ringette, speed skating, figure skating, and general recreational skating.
-CanSkate uses nationally-tested and proven curriculum and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.
+CanSkate utilizes a nationally tested and proven curriculum and delivery methods that guarantee skater success in developing stronger basic skills and achieving them more quickly.

 BALANCE